chaitanya100100/TailorNet/README.md

 - Thanks to Bharat for many fruitful discussions and for `smpl_lib` library taken from his MultiGarmentNet repo's [lib](https://github.com/bharat-b7/MultiGarmentNetwork/tree/master/lib) folder.
 - Thanks to Garvita for helping out during the onerous procedure of data generation.

+For any doubt or concert about the code, raise an issue on this repository.